-Seborrheic keratoses are common, harmless, noncancerous growths on the skin.
-They usually appear as tan, brown, yellow, gray, or very dark brown warty growths ‘stuck onto’ the back, shoulders, chest, or face.
+Seborrheic keratoses are noncancerous growths on the skin.
+They can vary in color and typically appear on the back, shoulders, chest, or face.

 Also known as basal cell papilloma or seborrheic warts, seborrheic keratoses can appear anywhere on the skin except the palms, soles, and mucous membranes.
 They